Real Twistings are 2-Line Bundles: Twistings and twisted vector bundles

-see \cref{embedding-of-bundle-gerbes,graded-equivariant-over-a-manifold}.
+see Propositions~\ref{embedding-of-bundle-gerbes} and Remark~\ref{graded-equivariant-over-a-manifold}.
 The twisted vector bundles are precisely the bundle gerbe modules.
 Their role as twistings for K-theory has been described in \cite{bouwknegt1}.
-Bundle gerbes are of course just a special case of the next item, \cref{case-equivariant-gerbes}.
+Bundle gerbes are of course just a~special case of the next item, \ref{case-equivariant-gerbes}.